JennyMuenk/kss-exercise/README.md

 # Context sensitive Systems Lecture - Exercise
 This is the exercise for the Context sensitive systems Lecture at Karlsruher Institute for Technology.
+You can find the application <a href="">https://jennymuenk.github.io/kss-exercise/</a>.
+Please use your smartphone!

     │
     ├── public